The Best Treadmill for Walking

 How you exercise tells you a lot about what kind of treadmill you should buy.
 Running places high impact on the machine, so runners need to seek out power and stability as top priorities.
 Walking strains the machine considerably less, so mid-range stats are more than enough to meet the demand.
 If your primary form of exercise is walking, you can get all the power and programming you need out of a treadmill without shelling out several thousand dollars.
 While those more expensive models offer greater size and motor power, those things aren’t necessary for a great walking treadmill.
 In fact, less power means less expense, smaller dimensions, and better storability.
 We looked for treadmills that offered all of those perks without sacrificing reliability or ease of use.

 The ProForm 505 CST exceeded our expectations in just about every area.
 We loved its slick design, and found ourselves pressing buttons without needing to decipher their function first; we somehow knew what the symbols meant.
-That smart simplicity of their icon design carried over into its smooth ergonomics, which made reaching controls and handrails easy.
-Despite its $599 price tag, this treadmill offered an impressively sturdy ride, without any jarring feedback even when we stepped up our walking pace into a jog.
+That smart simplicity carried over into its smooth ergonomics, which made reaching controls and handrails easy.
+Despite its $599 price tag, this treadmill offered an impressively sturdy ride without any jarring feedback even when we stepped up our walking pace into a jog.

-We found that while walking we tend to spend a lot more time adjusting and appraising the treadmill console.
+We also found that while walking, we tend to spend a lot more time adjusting and appraising the treadmill console.
 For that reason, we found the usability, intuitiveness, and overall aesthetics of the controls to be as much of a deciding factor as machine size and power.

 How We Found the Best Treadmills for Walkers